ubcecon/ai-workshop/README.md

 And log-in with your Google Account:

 * Select the version `Word2vec_Workshop_R_Version_collab` which is designed for Google Collab
-* At the top, click *"Copy to Drive"* to move it to your own drive.
+* At the top, click *"Copy to Drive"* to move it to your own Drive.
-* You may also need to install packages; make the the `install.packages` commands are uncomments and run them.
+* You may also need to install packages; make sure the `install.packages` commands are uncommented and run them.
 It's slow.
 Give it a minute.

 _Special thanks to Eric Daigle for setting this up_

-## Option 3: Run Locally
+### Option 3: Run Locally

-The final option is the most complex, but can be run locally on your hardware.
+The final option is the most complex, but the notebooks can be run locally on your hardware.

 * Before you get started, download and install: [RStudio](https://posit.co/downloads/), [R](https://cran.rstudio.com/), and [Python](https://www.python.org/downloads/).
 * Next, download and extract the workshop files at this link: <https://github.com/ubcecon/ai-workshop/archive/refs/tags/0.5.zip>
-* Finally, open the `.qmd` version of your notebook, and run the install block.
+* Finally, open the `.qmd` version of your notebook in RStudio, and run the install block.